Shogi strategy: Castles

 In shogi, strong defensive fortifications protecting the king are known as castles.
 There are many types of castles and variations which can be used, but it is essential to understand which ones are useful in the current situation and how to compensate for its weak points.
 Three commonly used castles are listed below.

 The Fortress castle was considered by many to be the strongest defensive position in shogi in the 1980s.
 Although there are many variants, a common Fortress structure is the Gold Fortress.
 The Fortress opening, in which both players adopt Fortress castles, has a strongly protected king; a well-fortified line of pawns; and the bishop, rook, and a pawn all support a later attack by the rook's silver or knight.
 It is notoriously difficult to break down with a frontal assault although it is weaker from the side.
 It is typically used against Static Rook openings that involve advancing the rook's pawn.
 However, one's opponent may just as easily adopt this defense, giving neither side an advantage.
 The Fortress castle can also be used against Bishop-Exchange Ranging Rook opponents, and there is a variant of Fortress built on the right side of the board for use in Double Ranging Rook positions as well.

-A defensive position that is considered easier for beginners but still popular with professionals is the Mino castle.
-The king is placed in a safe position, while the three generals work well to back each other up.
+The Mino castle is a defensive position that is considered easier for beginners but still popular with professionals.
+The king is placed in a safe position, while the three generals back each other up.
 This is often used when a player chooses a Ranging Rook opening rather than a Static Rook opening.
 However, it is also relatively common for Static Rook variant of Mino built on the left side of the board for use against Static Rook or Ranging Rook opponents.

-A third common castle often used in professional shogi is the Bear-in-the-hole castle, commonly called the Bear In The Hole castle in English.
+The Bear-in-the-hole castle is a third common castle often used in professional shogi.
 A player utilizing the Ranging Rook strategy uses a Ranging Rook Bear-in-the-hole on the right side.
-The result will place the king in the corner square where the lance started, defended by two gold generals and one silver.
+The result places the king in the corner square where the lance started, defended by two gold generals and one silver.
 This way, the king cannot be easily checked by a knight or a ranging piece.

 Sabaki

-The Japanese noun sabaki (捌き; verb form: 捌く sabaku) is a term of art used in shogi.
-The term has been borrowed into English instead of being translated.
+The Japanese noun sabaki (捌き) is a term of art used in shogi.
+The word means handling or management but its usage in shogi is nuanced and context dependent so it has been borrowed into English instead of being translated.